mfazekas/sentry-openai-repro/README.md

 ### 1. The Issue Occurs When:

-- Sentry is initialized with `tracesSampler` configured
+- Sentry is initialized with EITHER:
+  - `tracesSampler` configured, OR
+  - `openAIIntegration` configured (new in v9.40+)
 - Sentry initialization happens in a separate file that is imported
 - OpenAI is imported after the Sentry import
 - Using Sentry v9.40.0 or later (including v9.43.0)

 ### 2. The Issue Does NOT Occur When:

-- `tracesSampler` is not configured (commented out)
+- Neither `tracesSampler` nor `openAIIntegration` is configured
 - Both Sentry and OpenAI are imported in the same file
-- Using Sentry v9.39.0 or earlier
+- Using Sentry v9.39.0 or earlier (where `openAIIntegration` doesn't exist)
 - Using Sentry v8.x (tested with v8.38.0)

 ### 3. `registerEsmLoaderHooks: false` Does NOT Fix the Issue